Trading stamp

 Gold Bond trading stamps were dispensed in strips at the time of purchase and pasted into books for saving.

-Trading stamps were small paper stamps given to customers by merchants in loyalty programs in the United States, Canada and the U.K. which predated the modern loyalty card-based and online programs.
-Like the similarly-issued retailer coupons, these stamps only had a minimal cash value of a few mils (thousandths of a dollar) individually, but when a customer accumulated a number of them, they could be exchanged with the trading stamp company (usually a third-party issuer of the stamps) for premiums, such as toys, personal items, housewares, furniture and appliances.
-In Hong Kong, trading stamp programs continue to operate.
+Trading stamps are small paper stamps given to customers by merchants in loyalty programs, predating the modern loyalty card-based and online programs.
+Like similarly-issued retailer coupons, these stamps have only a minimal cash value of a few mils (thousandths of a dollar), but when a customer accumulates a number of them, they can be exchanged through the trading stamp company (usually a third-party issuer of the stamps) for premiums, such as toys, personal items, housewares, furniture and appliances.

+Trading stamps were popular in the United States, Canada, and the U.K. from the 1910s to the 1970s, but are no longer used.
+They are currently in use in Hong Kong.

 History

 Origin

 The practice of retailers issuing trading stamps started in 1891 at Schuster's Department Store, Wisconsin.
 At first, the stamps were given only to customers who paid for purchases in cash as a reward for not making purchases on credit.
 Other retailers soon copied the practice of giving trading stamps that could be redeemed at the issuer's store.
 One example was L. H. Parke Company a Philadelphia and Pittsburgh manufacturer and distributor of food products that included coffee, tea and spices along with canned goods.
 They established a trading stamp program in 1895 under the name Parke's Blue Point Trading Stamps for customers who purchased Parke's products in grocery stores in Pennsylvania and New Jersey.
 The program was successful.
 Parke established showrooms in their headquarters buildings in Philadelphia and Pittsburgh where customers could inspect and obtain premium goods.